 Earlier this summer, I wrote about uniquely decodable codes.

-To re-cap, we’re, as usual, talking about word lists that can be used to create passphrases.
-I’ve been working on a tool that aids in the creation of these lists and been making some word lists of my own.
+I’ve been working on a tool that aids in the creation of these lists and using it to create some word lists of my own.

 Uniquely decodable lists

-One interesting quality that some word lists have is they’re “uniquely decodable”.
-That means that if you pick words and concatenate them (like efficientsliderrented), they can only be “read” or “decoded” in one way – the way they were assembled.
+), you’re guaranteed that they can only be “read” or “decoded” in one way – the way they were assembled.

 In contrast, let’s say our list was the word “news”, “newspaper” and “elephant”.
-Now, if we got the “message’ “newspaper”, we’d know, unambiguously it’s the word “newspaper”.
+Now, if we got the “message” “newspaper”, we’d know, unambiguously it’s the word “newspaper”.
 In fact, we’d be able to read (or decode) any combination of words from this 3-word list without ambiguity.
 This is because “news”, “newspaper” and “elephant” is a uniquely decodable code.

-You might be wondering how I knew “news”, “newspaper” and “elephant” was uniquely decodable.
-I know of three basic ways that prove a given code is uniquely decodable.
+So far, I know of three ways to check/prove that a given code (wordlist) is uniquely decodable.
 If one of the following 3 conditions are met, you know you have a uniquely decodable code:

-• All the words are the same length OR
+- All the words are the same length OR

-• None of the words are “prefixes” of any other words on the list OR
+- None of the words are “prefixes” of any other words on the list OR

-• None of the words are “suffixes” of any other words on the list
+- None of the words are “suffixes” of any other words on the list

 Are there other ways to verify that a code in uniquely decodable?